Teen Programs & Volunteer Opportunities

 The Lake Washington Watershed Internship is a year-long (September to June) internship that helps teens become informed environmental scientists and stewards of their local community through mentoring, hands-on learning, habitat restoration and stream monitoring.
 Learn more

-This summer volunteer opportunity offers experience working with children in our popular nature-based Camps for Curious Minds program.
+This summer volunteer opportunity offers experience working with children in Pacific Science Center's Camps for Curious Minds program.
 Learn more

-Summer Science Expedition: Global Citizens, Local Science (Grades 9-12)
+Summer Opportunity: Global Citizens, Local Science (Grades 9-12)

 For a week in August, teens become citizen scientists and take on an environmental research project helping scientists from the University of Washington study the effects of climate change on our local environment.
 Teens work out of Mercer Slough for the first 3 days, then embark on an overnight trip to Mt.
 Rainier to conduct citizen science.
 Learn more